Scientist, writer, perpetual student

 In another life, I’d have been a linguist: I’m fascinated by words and language, and am fluent in Spanish and conversational (but improving) in Italian.
 I read fiction obsessively and write about what keeps me up at night.

-Although my official schooling is finished (for now), I am a student by nature and continuously learning something, including languages, literature, handmade crafts, and music.
+Although my official schooling is finished (for now), I am a student by nature and continuously learning something new, including languages, literature, handmade crafts, and music.

 I’m fanatical about (bubble) tea, rescue animals, literature, fiber arts, and nature.
 Originally from Anchorage, Alaska, I have followed the mountains to live in Colorado, Argentina, and the Pacific Northwest to pursue trail running, ski touring, mountaineering, and biking.